cici-yao/wake-and-move/README.md

 ## Features

+- **Animated intro screen** — an original illustration (bed + a bouncing figure, hand-drawn in SVG) and a rotating headline before you ever set an alarm
 - **iOS-style alarm management** — multiple alarms, labels, custom synthesized sounds, enable/disable toggles
+- **Configurable difficulty per alarm** — Easy / Medium / Hard controls both how long you need to move (5 / 8 / 10 seconds) and how many brain teasers you need to solve back-to-back (1 / 3 / 5) if you take that path instead
+- **Selectable music genre** — Energetic, Lyrical, Playful, or Retro; the move-challenge picks a track to match
 - **On-device pose detection** — MoveNet (TensorFlow.js) tracks 17 body keypoints in real time through the browser, entirely client-side
 - **Movement verification, not fixed choreography** — any sufficiently large, continuous movement counts, normalized against body scale so it works at any distance from the camera
 - **Motion-sensor handoff** — the ringing screen watches the device's accelerometer and automatically advances to the move-challenge once it detects you've picked up the phone
+- **Brain-teaser alternative** — don't want the camera on?
+Solve AI-generated brain teasers instead (a mix of lateral-thinking riddles and simple arithmetic), with a second LLM call judging each typed answer, tolerant of phrasing, typos, and synonyms rather than an exact string match
-- **Video capture + sticker editor** — the whole challenge is recorded locally via `MediaRecorder`; afterward you can drag emoji stickers onto the clip (face-tracking-free, just manual placement) and download a new file with the stickers baked in — composited frame-by-frame onto a canvas and re-encoded client-side, no server involved
+- **Video capture + sticker editor** — the whole challenge is recorded locally via `MediaRecorder`; afterward you can drag emoji stickers onto the clip, including several that automatically follow your eyes/nose or sit on top of your head (reusing the same MoveNet pose model from recording, rather than a separate face-landmark model), then download a new file with everything baked in — composited frame-by-frame onto a canvas and re-encoded client-side, no server involved
 - **Procedurally generated audio** — both the alarm tones and the background music during the challenge are synthesized in real time with the Web Audio API — no licensed or external audio files
 - **Installable PWA** — has a manifest, service worker, and app icons; can be added to a phone's home screen and opens full-screen like a native app
-- **Optional AI coach & composer** — bring your own Anthropic or OpenAI API key and two things become dynamic: the "Congratulations!" line is written live by an LLM personalized to your time/difficulty/genre, and the move-challenge music sometimes gets a freshly AI-composed 16-step track (in the exact JSON shape the existing Web Audio sequencer already knows how to play) instead of one of the five built-in tracks
+- **Optional AI coach & composer** — bring your own Anthropic, OpenAI, or DeepSeek API key and two things become dynamic: the "Congratulations!" line is written live by an LLM personalized to how the alarm was dismissed, and the move-challenge music sometimes gets a freshly AI-composed 16-step track (in the exact JSON shape the existing Web Audio sequencer already knows how to play) instead of one of the five built-in tracks
-- **Brain-teaser alternative** — don't want the camera on?
-Solve AI-generated brain teasers instead (a mix of lateral-thinking riddles and simple arithmetic).
-The alarm's difficulty setting controls how many you need to solve back-to-back — Easy: 1, Medium: 3, Hard: 5 — and a second LLM call judges each typed answer, allowing for phrasing, typos, and synonyms rather than an exact string match

 ## Tech stack